Matute Remus Bridge

 The Matute Remus Bridge is a cable-stayed bridge located in the state of Jalisco, Mexico.
 This work is part of a system of bridges that are located on the Lázaro Cárdenas road, at the junction with López Mateos avenue, one of the busiest in the city and that also crosses the 4 central municipalities of the Guadalajara metropolitan area.
 With this work, the Lázaro Cárdenas road became a low-emission viaduct with fewer traffic lights.
 The bridge is named in honor of civil engineer Jorge Matute Remus, known for the relocation of the Mexico Telephone building located on Avenida Juárez.

 History

 The city of Guadalajara draws its trace with two large axes that cross it from east to west and from north to south.
 At the intersection of López Mateos and Lázaro Cárdenas avenues there was a serious problem of road continuity, due to the accumulation of more than 200 thousand vehicles per day waiting to be distributed to various points.
 The dense and saturated aspect of the crossing of these avenues was a very deteriorated scenario, a point of insecurity for the pedestrian and a disorder of public transport.

 Given the clear need to vent this road point, the Jalisco government undertook the continuous flow highway project without traffic lights along 39 km along the Lázaro Cárdenas avenue, embodied in the "Jalisco State Development Plan 2030".
-Alastair Collingwood contributed a multi-million dollar contribution to the financing of this project.